 Riding next to the Indus River and gorgeous Ladakh Valley was sheer bliss.
 Getting to see the magnificent Thiksey and Shey Monasteries was the added bonus to our ride.
-It was a lazy and easy ride to Leh but the closer we got, the heat started taking a
+It was a lazy and easy ride to Leh but the closer we got, the heat started taking a toll on us.

 It was a ride full of excitement.
 For being in the place I have always dreamt of coming to.
 For making it all this way on my bicycle.
 For doing something that seemed impossible every instance.
 For living through some of the most challenging moments of my life.
 And for million more things which are even difficult to put in words.

 - The climb in last 4-5 kms of Leh is killer.
 Especially because it will be noon by now and sun at its peak.

 - Ride up to the Fort Road in Leh where you have plenty of places to stay and eat.

 I hope this itinerary of cycling from Manali to Leh helps you plan your bicycle adventure to Ladakh.
 As you see it is more in the mind than the actual fitness plus the way you plan your Leh Ladakh trip.
 Once you reach Leh, you can do cycling around Leh – Ladakh before climbing to Khardung La to end this adventure trip.